luomus/label-designer/docs/usage/element.md

 // To access outputs you need to addEventListeners to corresponding events labelDesigner.addEventListener('html', function(event) {
-   // event.detail will hold the emitted value. var html = event.detail.html;
+   // event.detail will hold the emitted value.
+   // This event is returning object with html and filename properties so you can access them like this: var html = event.detail.html;
+   var filename = event.detail.filename;
 });
 ```